DrDougPhD/local-bittorrent-file-finder/README.txt

 What do you do now?
 Well, if you believe "Sharing is Caring", you'll reseed those buggers soon.

-Local BitTorent File Finder (**localbff**) is a command-line program intended to assist you in locating those lost files.
+Local BitTorrent File Finder (**localbff**) is a command-line program intended to assist you in locating those lost files.

 How to Use LocalBFF
 -------------------